nmoschkin/DataTools/README.md

 Etc, etc..

+This is basically a collection of things I find repetitively useful in the course of development work.
+I recognize it's basically a hodge-podge of "slightly-more-organized-than-code-snippets."
+So I have to think about which pieces really belong together, and which pieces belong in wholly different projects.

-So I've realized that I've written all of these projects somewhat dependent on one-another, but there is a hierarchy (everything requires DataTools, for example).
-But, as the Win32 projects are all separate, right now, untangling could be a bit messy.
+But, I've realized that, over the (many) years, I've written all of these projects to be somewhat dependent on one-another in various intricate ways.
+There is a hierarchy (everything requires DataTools, for example), but especially with regard to the Win32 projects, the dependencies are all over the place.

-But the future is NuGet packages.
-So, now I have to determine what's too big to go all in the same lib, and what even makes sense to go in the same lib?
-Display adapter info and processor info are very small compared to the implementation of printers and networking, for example.
-Should I make those bigger libraries into one package or make the entire hardware library into one package?

-There is also the matter of confusing organization and unused references with regard to the p/Invoke situation.

-So.
-All of that's being figured, factored, refactored, and worked out.
+So, my goal is to work all that out, and make this project useful to the public.

 The most difficult re-organization will be with the Win32 libraries.
-Nearly everything else is pretty much organized as it should be.

 More to come!

 ## Version 7.2.0-pre-alpha ##